 While infrared spectroscopy has historically been used most often as a qualitative tool, it is rapidly gaining utility as a precision technique.
-The example used throughout this paper is that of vibrational Stark effect spectroscopy,1 where a Stark spectrum is the infrared spectrum of a sample in the presence of an external electric field minus the spectrum of the sample without the field.
-Stark spectra are useful both as a means to probe electric-field changes in locally structured systems2 and as a way of studying the physics of molecular vibrations.^{3,4} Other infrared difference methods include vibrational linear5 and circular6 dichroism, reflection-absorption measurements of adsorbed films,7 difference spectra of electrochemically modulated species,^{8,9} and time-resolved infrared spectroscopy.10-13
+The example used throughout this paper is that of vibrational Stark effect spectroscopy1, where a Stark spectrum is the infrared spectrum of a sample in the presence of an external electric field minus the spectrum of the sample without the field.
+Stark spectra are useful both as a means to probe electric field changes in locally structured systems2 and as a way of studying the physics of molecular vibrations^{3,4}.
+Other infrared difference methods include vibrational linear5 and circular6 dichroism, reflection-absorption measurements of adsorbed films7, difference spectra of electrochemically modulated species^{8,9}, and time resolved infrared spectroscopy10-13.

 Difference spectra for these techniques, as well as many others, involve very small signals.
-Using the vibrational Stark example, if a sample of acetonitrile has a peak absorption of 0.2 o.d. (optical density unit) in the absence of an applied field, then the peak will decrease by 5×10^{-4} o.d. in a 1 MV/cm applied field.1 The difference is much smaller away from the absorption maximum, but these spectral regions are still essential for data analysis, so it is necessary to achieve noise levels well below 5×10^{-5} o.d.
-This example involves a fairly ideal sample; a sample concentration that gives 0.2 o.d. is often not achievable, electric breakdown of samples generally occurs below 1 MV/cm, and many interesting samples have smaller Stark effects, all of which lead to smaller signals and require even lower noise.
+Using the vibrational Stark example, if a sample of acetonitrile has a peak absorption of 0.2 O.D. (optical density unit) in the absence of an applied field, then the peak will decrease by 5×10^{-4} O.D. in a 1 MV/cm applied field1.
+The difference is much smaller away from the absorption maximum, but these spectral regions are still essential for data analysis, so it is necessary to achieve noise levels well below 5×10^{-5} O.D.
+This example involves a fairly ideal sample; a sample concentration that gives 0.2 O.D. is often not achievable, electric breakdown of samples generally occurs below 1 MV/cm, and many interesting samples have smaller Stark effects, all of which lead to smaller signals and require even lower noise.

-The standard method of Stark spectroscopy with dispersive instruments involves electric-field modulation at about 200 Hz, followed by detector signal demodulation using a lock-in amplifier.14 This method cannot be directly applied to continuous-scan FT-IR measurements since the sample modulation frequency needs to be much faster or much slower than the Fourier frequencies to avoid signal interference effects.
+The standard method of Stark spectroscopy with dispersive instruments involves electric field modulation at about 200 Hz, followed by detector signal demodulation using a lock-in amplifier14.
+This method cannot be directly applied to continuous-scan FTIR measurements since the sample modulation frequency needs to be much faster or much slower than the Fourier frequencies to avoid signal interference effects.
 Fourier frequencies from the interferometer range from 100 Hz to 10 kHz for typical scan speeds and for mid-infrared measurements, while electric fields can be modulated only up to between 2 and 3 kHz due to the capacitance and resistance of the sample cells currently in use.
-The frequency separation can be achieved by stopping the field, by stopping the Fourier frequencies, or by keeping the field and the mirror synchronized, methods which are shown in Fig. 1 and explained below.
+The frequencies, or by keeping the field and the mirror synchronized, methods which are shown in Figure 1 and explained below.
 Dichroism measurements typically modulate the light polarization at about 50 kHz, permitting other methods, which are described below as well.